sdiehl/kaleidoscope/tutorial.md

 ```

 We need to reference local variables so we'll invoke our ``getvar`` function in conjunction with a ``load``
 use values.
-The conscious reader will intuit that this might an excessive amount of extraneous instructions
+The conscious reader will intuit that this might result in an excessive amount of extraneous
-pushing temporary values on the stack, something that we'll address later with a simple optimization pass.
+instructions pushing temporary values on the stack, something that we'll address later with a simple
+optimization pass.

 ```haskell